dakyskye/dxhd/README.md

 ### Why is the released binary file ~~+8mb~~ +6mb

 Because it's statically built, to make sure it will work on any amd64 linux machine!

+### Why is go getting dxhd not recommended

+hilst `go get`ting dxhd should work fine, it's not recommended, because we can't know what version of dxhd you use in case you want to open a bug report or so.
++It's not like dxhd has any bug issue is not opened for already, since the developer of dxhd himself uses dxhd daily, but still.